(This was originally written in response to a stranger online.)

 I really wish someone had set me down and explained this properly when I was younger.
 I really hope this makes sense because I know the precipice you're looking at and I've been through some of the futures you're scared of.
 I promise you, you can take control and you will be so, so much better off.
 You can absolutely find a balance between cannabis and life that doesn't leave you feeling trapped, but it won't be measured by an intake rate or a weekly cost.
 It's entirely about control.
 With control, you can smoke a little or a lot, as you decide, as a sensible adult, because it's your brain to play with.
 Without control, it doesn't matter how little or much you smoke, you build a special hell in your own head every time you do.

 Right now, you're leaving open the door to failure, and wondering why the breeze rolls in.
-It sounds like you're early enough in this habit that *right now* is the time to get this framework straight in your mind because it's a bitch to untangle later on.
+It sounds like you're early enough in this habit that right now is the time to get this framework straight in your mind because it's a bitch to untangle later on.
 As backward as it sounds, we don't build tests to help us succeed, we build tests to find out where we fail.
 Every day that you ask "Can I prove I have control?" you are inviting a demon to your door to tell you that you can't, and every time he wins you get weaker.
 Let's be adults about it and cut out the middle man.
 You're the one that chooses what you do and don't do.
 The weed doesn't smoke itself.
 Don't test yourself, just decide.
 "Today I will not" and that's the end of it.
 We'll get to the details in a second, but this perspective is the key.
 You have to own your decisions, and not let them be something inflicted on you.
 When you decide to take a break, own that decision.
 Getting cravings?
 "I decided to put up with the cravings."
 Getting frustrated?
 "I decided to put up with frustration."
 Can't sleep?
 "I decided to put up with a rough night."
 These aren't things inflicted on you by a cruel universe, they are temporary conditions you choose to endure for your own betterment.
 Don't open the door back up to giving in, move on with your thoughts and your body will find a way to follow.
-Being a responsible psychonaut means accepting that the bad days are the price you pay for the good ones, and the sooner you learn that lesson, the easier it is to manage that debt.

 Now trust me, I know those nags, and all the cozy sounding invitations to slip up.
 They're like mosquitoes, and the advice above is more like a hammer aimed at your brain.
-Even if you squish some of them while you work the forge, there'll be more.
+Even if you squish some of them while you work the forge, there will be more.
 Here's a little more practical webbing, the three D's of Down Days: Distraction, Distance, and Dinner.
 If you're looking to clear a single day, you have 24 hours to fill with not smoking.
 If you're looking to get past the cravings, it's closer to 72.
 Use your tools to fill these hours.
 The biggest tool in the chest for this is distraction.

 If you can turn your focus away from what you're doing without, it will go a long way to turn the volume down on the cravings.
 A good new video game is really great for this but maybe stay away from the game you play when you're stoned.
 Change the scene to change the mind, you know?
 Books, movies, music, shows, even a good scholarly journal can do the trick if you find one to catch your fancy, just give your brain a place to go instead of dwelling.